Unayes09/ProCollab/README.md

 7. **Reputation Score Based on Contributions:**
    - A reputation score is assigned to users based on their contributions, including sharing projects, providing feedback, and actively participating in discussions, reflecting their credibility and expertise within the community.

+## Frameworks and Technologies Used

+### Frontend

+- **React.js**: A JavaScript library for building user interfaces.

+### Backend

+- **Node.js**: A JavaScript runtime built on Chrome's V8 JavaScript engine for building server-side applications.

+- **Express.js**: A minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.

+### Database

+- **MongoDB**: A NoSQL document database that provides high performance, high availability, and easy scalability.

 ## Acknowledgments:
 We express our gratitude to the open-source community for their valuable contributions and support in developing ProCollab.